VyacheslavIsaev/ansible-containerize-py-app/README.md

-python_image   - base python image to host application app_maintainer - maintainer of the application app_image_name - don't change it unless would like to specify specific image tag.
+python_image   - base python image to host application app_maintainer - maintainer of the application app_image_name - don't change it unless would like to specify specific image tag. app_file       - python file which contains application and is used as startup file

 Dependencies
 ------------